sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 can be preferred when the complex searches are to be made, or when you need to separate the staging and downloading steps, which is not supported by FIDO.

+The JSOC stages data before you can download it, so a JSOC query is a three stage process, first you query the JSOC for records, a table of these records is returned.
+Then you can request these records to be staged for download and then you can download them.
+Fido combines the stages into 2, ``search()`` and ``fetch()``.

 Setup
 -----